jnavila/plotkicadsch/docs/index.md

 I developed a utility specially for this purpose: [Plotgitsch](https://jnavila.github.io/plotkicadsch/plotgitsch_usersguide.html) that you can download [here](https://github.com/jnavila/plotkicadsch/releases).
 Plotgitsch can use two strategies to diff schematics:

  * Generate bitmap pictures of each sheet of the schematic and use an external tool to visually diff them.
- * Perform an internal diff on the schematics drawing primitive lists and provide the result as an svg to be visualized in your prefered browser.
+ * Perform an internal diff on the schematics drawing primitive lists and provide the result as an svg to be visualized in your preferred browser.

 ### External Image Diffing